Unity-Technologies/ml-agents/docs/Migrating.md

 ### Unity API

-* Discrete Actions now have branches.
+* Discrete Actions now have [branches](https://arxiv.org/abs/1711.08946).
 You can now specify concurrent discrete actions.
-You will need to update the Brain Parameters in the Brain Inspector in all your environments that uses discrete actions.
+You will need to update the Brain Parameters in the Brain Inspector in all your environments that use discrete actions.
 Refer to the [discrete action documentation](Learning-Environment-Design-Agents.md#discrete-action-space) for more information.

 ### Python API